President Tooba Cheema, Ph.D.

 Communications Committee Co-Chair Kiki Chu, Ph.D.

-Kiki is a postdoctoral fellow at Massachusetts General Hospital and Harvard Medical School, investigating cellular signaling pathways in cancer biology and metabolism.
+Kiki is a Scientist in the Translational Research group at Verastem, investigating novel drugs to target cancer stem cells.
 Kiki attended Calvin College in Grand Rapids, MI for her undergraduate study and received her Ph.D. in Biochemistry from University of Wisconsin in Madison, WI.
-She recently joined MASS AWIS and immediately became active in both the Communications and Membership Committees as a volunteer.
+She continued on with a postdoctoral training at Massachusetts General Hospital and Harvard Medical School, investigating cellular signaling pathways in cancer biology and metabolism.
+She joined MASS AWIS in 2012 and immediately became active in both the Communications and Membership Committees as a volunteer.
 As the co-Chair of the Communications Committee, Kiki hopes to continue improving and building the MASS AWIS website and social media outlets to better serve the women in science and spread the work of the organization.
-In her free time, she enjoys cooking and exploring the culinary delights of Boston, as well as running along the Charles River and doing yoga.
+In her free time, she enjoys cooking, gardening, and exploring the culinary delights of Boston, as well as running through the Minuteman Bikeway and doing yoga.

 Communications Committee Co-Chair Katherine Denison